BYU-CS-260/lab1/menu.md

 ## On your own

-Modify your menu look how you want.
+Modify your menu to look the way you want it to.